Anglican Watch

 Further, we generally agree with all of Hix’s points, although we think that her claim in her letter that trust has been “damaged” by Turner’s conduct is a profound understatement.
 Indeed, words like “demolished,” “nuked,” “crushed,” and “destroyed,’ come to mind.

-Indeed, we note that Turner not only had an affair, but she repeatedly lied to church members about it.
+We also note that Turner not only had an affair, but she repeatedly lied to church members about it.
 Moreover, as we discuss below, Turner’s conduct since becoming rector of Grace Church has also been damaging, including her efforts to suppress media coverage of her abusive, narcissistic behavior.

 Turner will be unwilling to repair the harm she’s caused